bigcommerce/dev-docs/docs/bigcommerce-for-wordpress/extending-the-plugin/multi-channel-capabilities.md

 ## Step 1: Setup Directory Structure

-In your WordPress instance's `wp-content/plugins/` dir:
+In your WordPress instance's `wp-content/plugins/` directory:
-1. create a new directory called `query-string-activation`
+1. create a subdirectory called `query-string-activation`
-2. in the `query-string-activation` create a new file called `query-string-region-activation.php`
+2. in the `query-string-activation` subdirectory, create a file called `query-string-region-activation.php`

-Once finished, your directory structure should look something like this:
+Once finished, the directory structure should look as follows:

 ```bash
 .